johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The most complete Lottie Player yet.
+The most complete Lottie / dotLottie Player yet.
 Lightweight, easy to use, and works with Gutenberg and Divi Builder.

 == Description ==